aframevr/aframe/docs/components/xr-mode-ui.md

 source_code: src/components/scene/xr-mode-ui.js
 ---

-The xr-mode-ui component allows configuring and disabling of UI such as the enter VR / AR button, compatibility modal, and orientation modal for mobile.
+The xr-mode-ui component configures or disables the enter VR and AR buttons.
+Buttons only display if the browser supports the corresponding modes (AR or VR).
 The xr-mode-ui component applies only to the [`<a-scene>` element][scene].
 If we wish to simply toggle the UI, use CSS instead.

 ## Example